MozillaFoundation/foundation.mozilla.org/README.md

 #### HTML

 HTML is generated from [Pug](https://pugjs.org) templates (formerly known as Jade).

-Text content is pulled in from Markdown partials.
+Localized strings are pulled from Java .properties files located in `/locales`.

 #### CSS